Department of Industrial and Manufacturing Engineering

 Are you process-oriented and on a perpetual quest to make things better and more efficient?
 At Kettering, we prepare you for interesting work across all stages of production and processing.

 Unlike other engineering disciplines that apply skills to specific areas, industrial engineering is an interdisciplinary field that prepares you to work in various industries.
-Our undergraduate degrees and master’s-level courses cover a broad range of topics, including lean manufacturing, supply chain management, quality control and mathematical optimization.
+Our undergraduate degrees and master’s-level courses cover a broad range of topics, including data analysis, optimization, simulation, six sigma and quality control, advanced manufacturing processes, and ergonomics and human factors.

 You’ll learn to systematically integrate customer needs, technology and economic and social factors for industrial, service and governmental organizations.